Flexible Bayesian Product Mixture Models for Vector Autoregressions: Extension to Vector Autoregressive Models

-Having established the entropy bounds, the next step is to propose sensible base measures that satisfies the above entropy bounds and also facilitate posterior computations.
+Having established the entropy bounds, the next step is to propose sensible base measures that satisfy the tail conditions and summability constraints in Theorem 2.
 These base measures are characterized via conditions on the tail probabilities that are elaborated below, and include some commonly used choices as discussed in the sequel.